Really, why not? Do you think that PR is only for the big guns or that winning races will be sufficient? Well, it’s not and it won’t.

 The real reason companies sponsor you

 Why does a sponsor want to work with you?
 Talent in the car is a good start, winning some races is even better.
 But having a name is what counts today.
-Companies want to get value out of sponsoring you, and just carrying their logo on your cap or car has outgrown its use (if ever it had one), This is even more true if your (social) media presence is close to zero or doesn’t portray the image they want.
+Companies want to get value out of sponsoring you, and just carrying their logo on your cap or car has outgrown its use (if ever it had one).
+This is even more true if your (social) media presence is close to zero or doesn’t portray the image they want.
 Your next sponsor wants you to have fans.
 An obvious way to prove that is by having an active social media following.
 They also want the media to write about you, ideally those publications that are of interest to them and their product.
 So motorsport media alone won’t suffice in most cases.

 It is a fact that companies that sponsor you don’t usually do it because they like you.
-They do it because you will help them to put their name on the map and consequently to sell their products.
+They do it because you will help them put their name on the map and consequently sell their products.
 Period.

 No need for a love affair but…